-Bali Seascape Beach Club – Affordable and convenient resort catering for families.
+Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 With its low-key but welcoming beach club vibe, this place offers a range of rooms, apartments, and villas in a tranquil setting a short walk from the main road with its numerous cafés and shops.
 The all-around views of the hills, coastline, and islands offshore from the pool and upstairs rooms are superb, while a breakwater creates a tiny beach with safe and sheltered swimming.
-Rooms are comfortable and functional, and the units (apartments) offer a separate lounge/dining area and kitchenette, and enough space for two or more children.
-All accommodation is huddled together, however, so rooms could be noisy, but plenty of interesting activities are offered for families.
+Rooms are comfortable and functional.
+Units (apartments) offer separate living/dining areas and kitchenettes, and enough space for two or more children.
+All accommodations are huddled together, however, so rooms can be a bit noisy, and plenty of interesting activities are offered for families.

 Bali Seascape Beach Club – The Location

 - Address: Jalan Pantai Indah road, Candidasa, on the east coast of Bali.